mohamed20163858/TDD/README.md

 To run the project just open your terminal, then change the directory to the location of this repo using this command `cd file_path`, and finally run this command `rspec spec` or `rspec spec --format doc` for getting more informatic results.

-Here is a screenshots of the tests done:-
+Here is a screenshots of the tests done through developing our methods inside `solver.rb`:-
 ![image](https://user-images.githubusercontent.com/22921170/205325472-2cfa3f97-64fa-4da2-983f-94f573a0eb97.png)
 ![image](https://user-images.githubusercontent.com/22921170/205326181-3d6cf75b-a819-496e-a2f5-a7f366b76479.png)
 ![image](https://user-images.githubusercontent.com/22921170/205350499-985e5601-d8b1-4d1f-a9d6-77be2523da04.png)